SharePoint/sp-dev-docs/docs/apis/amr-api-reference.md

 Required.

-A **Uri** **Array** containing the full path URLs of the root paths of the SharePoint Lists, files/folders, or Document Libraries to export.
+A **Uri** **Array** containing the full path URLs of the root paths of the SharePoint Lists, files/folders, or Document Libraries to read.
 AMR API returns all the metadata of files, folders, and root objects, **including subfolders and any children content**.

 Specify multiple URLs when needed.
 Aggravated call with multiple URLs may improve the performance.
 See [Performance](export-amr-api.md#performance) for details.